 To understand the competitors and the market where edtech companies are providing solutions and where can I give better value proposition, I did a Competitor Analysis.

 The first round of ideation I did with wireframe prototypes and made a scenario of how the teachers & students would use it.
 Find the first conceptual video below.

 This was a fun concept explanation which in a scenario based, to understand how our solution or feature would fit in the user's life effectively.

-Rather than just not mimicking the physical classroom dynamics to online, we should think to redefine the teaching pedagogy online.
-The online space is a new area, so we should come up with immersive learning tasks stitched in the live classes for better interaction & engagement.
+Rather than just not mimicking the physical classroom dynamics to online, I should think to redefine the teaching pedagogy online.
+The online space is a new area, so I should come up with immersive learning tasks stitched in the live classes for better interaction & engagement.

 The Live classes are the crucial part of our concept & I started sketching out the ideas keeping in mind mobile first approach.

 So, next set of Low fidelity wireframes I explored and showed it to users to get a feedback on a broader vision of the solution, ie, The live classes and immersive task.